 The table below explains how you should end your membership in our plan.

-SECTION 4 Until your membership ends, you must keep getting your medical services and drugs through our plan
+SECTION 4 Until your membership ends, you must keep getting your medical services and drugs through our plan prescription drugs through our plan.

 Section 4.1 Until your membership ends, you are still a member of our plan